A Year Of Inspiration: seasonal activities to enjoy in and around Dorset

 August:

-Make the most of the coast on those long summer days and take the chain-link ferry over to Studland for a day at the beach.
-If you feel like something a bit more active, you could book onto a kayaking tour to Old Harry Rocks.
+Make the most of the coast on those long summer days and take the chain-link ferry from Poole to Studland for a day at the beach.
+If you're feeling like something a bit more active, you could book onto a kayaking tour to Old Harry Rocks.

 Gardening Tip: